100Layer-Labs/WBTC/WBTC_Protocol.md

 ### 2.3 Wrapper: BTC Wrapping Contract

 Wrapper (BTC Wrapping Contract) is the management contract of the locked BTC.
 When users wrap BTC, they lock BTC to the wrapper to receive the same amount of WBTC.
 Similarly, for the unwrapping, when users burn WBTC, the wrapper will unlock the same amount of BTC to the user.
-Both processes are verified by Bitcoin minter, are completely decentralized and trustless, and cannot be controlled by anyone.
+Both processes are verified by Bitcoin miner, are completely decentralized and trustless, and cannot be controlled by anyone.
 Wrapper is the core of the WBTC protocol.

 ### 2.4 Refill Minter